Projective measure without projective Baire: Quasi-Closure

-Think of each of the relations $\leqlol$ as a notion of \emph{direct extension}, as it is often called in the case of e.g. Prikry-like forcings.
+Think of each of the relations $\leqlol$ as a notion of \emph{direct extension} , as it is often called in the case of, e.g., Prikry-like forcings.
 Intuitively, $p \leqlol q$ expresses that $p$ extends $q$ but some part ``below $\lambda$'' is left unchanged.
-Think of $\D$ as providing a kind of strategy, as with strategically closed forcing.
-Together, this additional structure on $R$ allows us to express that certain sequences have lower bounds in $R$.
+In our application, $ q \in \D(\lambda, x, r)$ will mean something like ``$q$ is partially generic over a Skolem-hull of $\lambda\cup\{x,r\}$''.
+Think of $\D$ as providing a kind of strategy, as with strategically closed forcing (see Definition~\ref{d.strategic-closure} below).
+Together, this additional structure on $R$ allows us to construct sequences in such a way as to ensure there is a lower bound in $R$.
 The missing ingredient and distinct flavor of quasi-closure is the condition that these sequences be \emph{definable} in a sense.
 The main point is that the definability and the use of $\D$ are intertwined in that they are coordinated by a common object $\bar w$ which we shall call the \emph{strategic guide and canonical witness}.